matthewm78/irq/irq_client/README.md

 * ` python3 src/main/scripts/irqclient show_interrupts -h`

-The command requires the host and port of the IRQ service to be specified.
-Here is an example command for getting info about all the current IRQs:
+The client uses the host:port of 127.0.0.1:5000 to connect to, but this can be overidden for other deployment setups.
+Here is an example command for getting info about all the current IRQs for a non-default host/port:

-* `python3 src/main/scripts/irqclient --host 127.0.0.1 --port 5000 show_irq_info`
+* `python3 src/main/scripts/irqclient --host 192.168.1.100 --port 8080 show_irq_info`